Martin Lewis: Payment holidays coming to an end – but should you take one? Mortgages, credit cards, loans, payday loans, car finance and more

 A payment holiday isn't really the best name, a repayment deferral would probably be more accurate.
 All it means is you don't need to make payments for the time being, but you will later, and interest still racks up even while you're not repaying.

 Payment holidays have always been something that customers can request.
 However, during the pandemic regulator the Financial Conduct Authority (FCA) has put specific rules in place that force financial institutions to offer a range of specific payment holidays with defined terms, to help those who are struggling due to the financial knock-on impact of coronavirus.

-Yet these are far from a no-brainer, in fact I have a simple rule for payment holidays...
+Yet these are far from a no-brainer, in fact I have long had a simple rule for payment holidays...